 A new SPID tunable, NPAC Customer XML SOA Delete PTO Indicator, Boolean, to indicate whether or not this Service Provider (XML SOA) supports the delete-pto Download Reason on an SV Query Reply and an SV BDD file.
 This will allow all XML SOAs to maintain backwards compatibility, and only XML SOAs that choose to implement this new feature will be affected.
 If an XML SOA does NOT support this new feature, then the existing Download Reason of “delete1" will continue to be sent for SV Query Replies.

+Change Order 565 introduces a new field (Boolean) to the SV Query Reply indicating, for an inter-Service Provider (LSPP) port, that either:

+the Final Concurrence Window (T2 timer) for an SV has expired

+OR

+the Old Service Provider has explicitly concurred with a port, i.e., the Old SP Authorization on the Subscription Version was set by the Old SP as true.

+The value of the field on the SV Query Reply will be set as follows:

+If T2 timer has expired or the Old SP has concurred with the port, the value will be TRUE.

+If T2 has not yet expired and the Old SP has not concurred, the value will be FALSE.

+This feature is applicable to the SOA XML interface and does not apply to the LSMS XML interface and SOA/LSMS CMIP interfaces.

+To allow all SOAs to maintain backwards compatibility, and only affect SOAs that choose to implement this new feature, this change order adds a new SPIDable, NPAC Customer XML SOA SV Concurrence Indicator, Boolean, to indicate whether or not the Service Provider’s XML SOA supports receiving the SV Concurrence field.
+If an XML SOA does not support this new feature, then the new field will not appear in the SV Query Reply.

 CO 554 – XML LSMS Query Recovery – Optional Test Cases for Suspend Mode Feature